Central Luzon leads in terms of number of establishments

 All establishments in the formal sector for the Electricity, Gas, Steam and Air Conditioning Supply Sector were covered on a 100 percent or on a certainty basis because of their relatively small number.

-The estimate of the total of a characteristic in an industry domain in each geographic domain (region) is
+The total of a characteristic (Xp) in an industry domain in each geographic domain (region) is

-National level estimate of a characteristics by industry domain was obtained by aggregating separately the estimates for the particular industry domain from all the regions.
+The total of a characteristics for the national level by industry domain (X) was obtained by aggregating separately the estimates (Xp) for the particular industry domain from all the regions.

-Reports of the remaining non-reporting establishments were imputed based on established imputation methods and from other available administrative data sources.
-However, reports of establishments which were found to be duplicates, out-of-scope and out of business in 2013, were not imputed.
+Reports of the remaining non-reporting establishments were taken from financial statements from Securities and Exchange Commission (SEC) and other available administrative data sources.
+Reports of establishments which were found to be out-of-scope, duplicate of another establishment and out of business in 2016 were not included in the generation of statistical tables.

 Limitation of Data